vfarcic/devops26/manuscript/17-progressive-delivery.md

 If all you ever saw was only the loop of `hello, recreate!`, all I can say is that you were too slow and you'll have to trust me that there were some nesty messages in between the old and the new release.

 That was enough looping for now.
 Please press *ctrl+c* to stop it and give your laptop a rest.
-Leave the second terminal open and back to the first one.
+Leave the second terminal open and **back to the first one**.
 We'll need both later on.

 What happened was not pretty nor desirable.
 Even if you are not familiar with the `RollingUpdate` strategy (the default one for Kubernetes Deployments), you already experienced it countless times before.
 You probably did not see those 5xx message in the previous exercises and that might make you wonder why did we switch to `Recreate`.
 Would anyone want that?
 Now, the answer to that question is that no one desires such outcomes, but many are having them anyway.
 I'll explain soon why we want to use the `Recreate` strategy even though it produces outage.
 To answer why would anyone want something like that, we'll first explore why was the outage produced in the first place.

 When we deployed the second release using the `Recreate` strategy, Kubernetes first shut down all the instances of the old release and only when they all ceased to work, it deployed the new release in its place.
 The downtime we experienced existed between the time the old release was shut down and the time the new one became fully operational.
 The downtime lasted for only a couple of seconds, but that's because our application (*go-demo-6*) boots up very fast.
 Some other applications might be much slower and the downtime would be much longer.
 It's not uncommon for the downtime in such cases to take minutes and sometimes even hours.

+Alternativelly, you might not have seen a single 5XX error.
+If that's the case, you were very lucky because that means that the old release was shut down and the new was up-and-running within 200 milliseconds.
+If that's what happened to you, reast assured that it is highly unlikely it'll happen again.
+You just experienced a once in a lifetime event.
+As you can probably guess, we cannot rely on users being that lucky.

 We can think of the `Recreate` strategy as "Big Bang".
 There is no transition period, there are no rolling updates, nor there is any other of the "modern" deployment practices.
 The old release is shut down and the new one is put in its place.
 It's simple and straightforward, but it results in inevitable downtime.